peter50216/trailblazer.github.io/gems/disposable/api.md

     twin.payload.band #=> { "band" => { "name" => "Duran Duran" } }

-The `JSONB` module also works great with [::unnest](#unnest) and is a fantastic way to get rid of migrations and data that doesn't need a dedicated column.
+The `Property::Hash` module also works great with [::unnest](#unnest) and is a fantastic way to get rid of migrations and data that doesn't need a dedicated column.

 ## Twin Collections